OS Fund

-Firm
+History

-Bryan Johnson created OS Fund in October 2014, a year after selling Braintree to eBay for $800 million.
-He devoted $100 million from the sale of the mobile-payment processor to establishing the fund.
+Bryan Johnson created OS Fund in October 2014, a year after selling Braintree to PayPal for $800 million.
+He devoted $100 million from the sale to establishing the fund.
 Johnson and Jeff Klunzinger serve as the fund's general partners.

+Johnson has said he launched the fund in response to a pullback in federal support of research and development, and because of a general reluctance by more traditional venture capital firms to make science-related investments.

 The fund draws its name from the acronym for operating system (OS), the software that underlies the basic functions of computers and provides a foundation for other applications.
 OS Fund focuses on investment in technologies and platforms in genomics, synthetic biology, computationally derived therapeutics, advanced materials, and diagnostics.

 In September 2015, OS Fund published the methodology it uses to evaluate investments in the field of synthetic biology.
 In order to promote the brand, Johnson said the fund publicly released the "playbook" on its website to encourage others to invest in emerging sciences.

-Origins

-Johnson has said he launched the fund in response to a pullback in federal support of research and development, and because of a general reluctance by more traditional venture capital firms to make science-related investments.
-He also has spoken of a desire to use his resources to improve the lives of others.

 Investments

-OS Fund focuses on early-stage, computationally driven companies that utilize artificial intelligence and machine learning to develop platform technologies in the following sectors:
+OS Fund focuses on early-stage, computationally driven companies that utilize artificial intelligence and machine learning to develop platform technologies in genomics, synthetic biology, computationally derived therapeutics, advanced materials, and diagnostics.